defuse-protocol/docs/treasury-addresses.md

 # Treasury Addresses

-For transparency and AML compliance, below are the treasury contract addresses used by **NEAR Intents** and **HOT Bridge**, listed by network.
-Some networks use only NEAR Intents treasury, while others also include HOT Bridge addresses.
+For transparency and AML compliance, below are the treasury addresses used by **NEAR Intents** and **HOT Bridge**, listed by network.
+Some

 | Network            | NEAR Intents Treasury Address                                                                                      | HOT Bridge Treasury Address                                                                                                      |
 |-------------------|---------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|